Compare cheap quotes from just £112 a year

 The exact cover you can get varies, but it’s not uncommon to get cover for things like:

-Buildings cover is often sold combined with contents insurance.
+Buildings cover is often sold with contents insurance as a combined home insurance policy.
 This can be a cost-effective and more convenient choice.
 For instance, you’d only have to deal with one insurer if you needed to claim on both parts.

 All buildings insurance policies cover damage by fire, flooding and theft as standard.
 They don't usually cover things like gradual wear and tear or poor workmanship.